 So, one of the reasons that allude to the triumph of AMLO is the vote of punishment to the PRI, demonstrated with the poor 16% that the candidate José Antonio Meade obtained; and the PAN, which was 30% below the winner in the exit polls with the candidate Ricardo Anaya.
 AMLO, in these elections, unlike the two previous elections in which the candidate participated, was presented as an alternative to the situation of violence that has plagued the country.
 A violence that left a balance of 234 thousand people killed, more than 30,000 disappeared, between 300,000 and 1.6 million victims of forced displacement and more than one hundred journalists killed, in just the last 12 years, according to data from the Instituto Nacional de Estadística y Geografía (INEGI) and the Sistema Nacional de Seguridad Pública.

-In his closing campaign speech, AMLO emphasized a left that fits into a history of social struggles such as the student movement of 1968, the union struggles and political resistance.
+In his closing campaign speech, AMLO emphasized a left that fits IGNORE INTO a history of social struggles such as the student movement of 1968, the union struggles and political resistance.
 In the same way, the politician throughout his campaign has emphasized being the heir of the independence, revolution, and reforms.
 This story has confronted the democratic transition in Mexico that until today had only been PRI-PAN-PRI.
 Therefore, the power in the left irremediably represents a milestone in Mexican history and possibly social panic to an unknown government.

 Although something must be very clear, from now on the pompous campaign proposals that seek to end corruption, guarantee the life and promote economic equality must be grounded.
 Honesty and good faith are not enough if you do not have an economic and strategic security plan.
 If that were the case, there would be a long-term possibility that the left could create a deeper autonomy project in which communities can decide their future.
 Even so, the biggest challenge now facing the future government of López Obrador will be to find a way to overcome the polarization in which public opinion is sunk.
 This is because, if for the election he managed to largely clear the idea that his government would be a danger to Mexico, from now on he will have to move away from the opinions that consider him authoritarian and that think that the economy is threatened.
 Mexico is facing a new era, in which a country of more than 120 million people opened the doors to a change.